HOLE: Homological Observation of Latent Embeddings for Neural Network Interpretability: Discussion

-\paragraph{Methodological Advances} Current distance formulations assume Euclidean geometry in activation space.
-We propose investigating geodesic distances on learned manifolds and developing density-adaptive metrics that account for local neighborhood structure in high-dimensional embeddings~\cite{lou2020neural}.
-Systematic investigation of topological changes under adversarial perturbations~\cite{szegedy2013intriguing} may reveal fundamental principles of adversarial vulnerability and inform the development of topology-based defense mechanisms.
+While HOLE provides a principled topological lens for neural network interpretability, the current work has several limitations that suggest directions for future investigation.

+\paragraph{Scope of topological analysis.} We restrict HOLE to $H_0$ because class-discriminative structure in activation spaces is primarily reflected in cluster formation and merging. $H_1$ (loops) or higher-order features could in principle detect topological complexity within class clusters, but we have not observed cases where this provides interpretive value for the discriminative models studied here.

+\paragraph{Training dynamics.} Extending the learned representation analysis to track how representations evolve during training, like identifying at which epoch class-separating topology first emerges, could provide a topological lens on training dynamics and inform early stopping or curriculum design decisions.

+\paragraph{Distance metric assumptions.} Several of the available distance formulations assume Euclidean geometry in activation space, which may not faithfully reflect the intrinsic structure of the underlying space, particularly with respect to learned decision boundaries.
+Further investigation into what these metrics capture---and how they relate to the decisions the model is making---could yield more meaningful topological signatures.
+Geodesic distances on learned manifolds and density-adaptive metrics that account for local neighborhood structure~\cite{lou2020neural} are promising directions.

-\paragraph{Additional Network Architectures} Recurrent and transformer architectures process sequential information through complex temporal dependencies.
-We propose developing formulations that can capture the evolution of topological features across sequence positions, providing insights into memory formation and temporal representation learning.
-Extending our framework to generative architectures presents unique opportunities.
-Analysis of latent space topology in variational autoencoders~\cite{kingma2013auto} and the generator manifold in generative adversarial networks~\cite{goodfellow2014generative} could provide insights into mode collapse, sample diversity, and generation quality.
+\paragraph{Scope of architectures.} Our BERT NER experiments (\cref{sec:bert_ner_analysis}) demonstrate that HOLE generalises beyond vision models to token-level NLP tasks.
+However, the current evaluation does not cover generative or autoregressive architectures, where sequential dependencies introduce additional complexity.
+Extending the similar topological analysis methodologies to such other models, latent spaces of variational autoencoders~\cite{kingma2013auto} and generative adversarial networks~\cite{goodfellow2014generative} could provide insights into mode collapse, sample diversity, and generation quality.

-\paragraph{Scalability and Computational Efficiency} Adapting methods from spatial data analysis~\cite{silverman2018density}, we propose incorporating kernel density estimation for persistence diagram visualization.
-This approach would identify regions of high topological activity and provide intuitive representations of feature density distributions.
-Computational complexity represents a significant barrier to applying topological analysis to large networks and datasets.
-We will consider investigating coreset approximations~\cite{feldman2020turning} that maintain topological fidelity while reducing computational requirements, enabling analysis of production-scale models.

-\acknowledgments{ The authors wish to thank A, B, and C. This work was supported in part by a grant from XYZ.}
+\paragraph{Adversarial robustness.} Our robustness experiments are limited to random noise perturbations.
+Systematic investigation of topological changes under adversarial perturbations~\cite{szegedy2013intriguing} may reveal fundamental principles of adversarial vulnerability and inform topology-based defense mechanisms.